Iplay6432/jgrasp-codespace/README.md

 Create a new codespace and wait for it to load (may take upwards of 5 minutes)

-Click the TERMINAL tab that is in vscode and click the plush button on the top right of the TERMINAL panel
+Click the TERMINAL tab that is in vscode and click the plus button on the top right of the TERMINAL panel

 Run the command:
 ```bash